utopia2046/Doc/md/Unity in Action Learning Notes.md

 - Use Packagae "cenamatic" for camera zooming and moving.
 - Create a character and drag it to "prefab", create this character as a class, later you can create multiple instances of this character.
 - Add combat animation to player sprite.
+- Add collider for the weapon so it could hit the enemy sprite.
+- Create an interface call IDamageable and declare OnHit method in it.
+Inherit and implement this interface in class DamageableCharacter, then add this class as component for player character and enemies (notice the component system difference with traditional OO inheritance).
+- Add multiple animations like PlayerWalk, PlayerIdle, PlayerHit, PlayerDamage, PlayerDie, OrcHit, OrcDamage, OrcDie, etc. Specify state transition in Animator window and transition condition in Inspector window.
+- In DamageableCharacter, add a method to destroy the character when it dies.
+In animation window, add event at last frame of orc die animation.

 ``` csharp
 using UnityEngine;